 The Monsignor Reid Collection

-He was born William Henry Reid in Loughglynn, Co Roscommon in 1908.
-He was educated locally at St Nathy’s College, Ballaghaderreen before going to Louvain, Belgium to study for the priesthood.
+He was born William Henry Reid in Loughglynn, Co.
+Roscommon in 1908.
+He was educated locally at St Nathy’s College, Ballaghaderreen before moving to Louvain, Belgium, to study for the priesthood.
 In 1936, the newly-ordained Father Reid set sail for Oklahoma, the diocese in the USA to which he had been assigned.
 He became one of the youngest priests ever to be made a Monsignor.

 Throughout his life, Monsignor Reid maintained close family ties with Ireland.
 He spent four weeks every summer relaxing in the homestead (usually accompanied by his younger brother, Reverend Martin Reid) and filming his family and friends – holidays, weddings, picnics, anniversaries in Sligo, Roscommon and elsewhere around the country.
 He fulfilled his dream to retire in his native parish of Loughglynn and passed away in September 1979.

 Monsignor Reid’s collection of 16mm films was deposited with the IFI Irish Film Archive by a relative Ann O’Brien (née Reid).